Create and manage network proxy Load Balancer

 Rules have the following characteristics:

-• Each rule consists of actions (Network Proxy Load Balancers do not take conditions.)
+• Each rule consists of actions (Network Proxy Load Balancers do not take conditions).

-• You cannot delete the Default rules
+• You cannot delete the Default rules.

-• The rules are applied in priority order, and unapplied traffic operates following the Default rules
+• The rules are applied in priority order, and unapplied traffic operates following the Default rules.

 To view registered rules, follow these steps:

-2. Click the [View/Change rules] button.
+2. Click the [View/change rules] button.

-• Move to the View/Change rules screen.
+• Move to the View/change rules page.

 Change rules